 - The Aurora Project (Native Title) - Anthropology, Archaeology, History, Human Geography and others

-- Centre for Community Child Health - Psychology, Social Sciences
+- The Royal Children's Hospital Melbourne Centre for Community Child Health - Psychology, Social Sciences

-- Cultural Materials Projects Program - The University of Melbourne
+- The University of Melbourne Museums and Collections Projects Program

 - Amnesty, World Vision, Oxfam and other large not-for-profits regularly advertise internships

-- Museum Victoria - prefer placements as part of University subject
+- Museums Victoria - prefer placements as part of University subject

 Please note: Not-for-Profits are very open to direct approaches about internships.